HewlettPackard/lsrrb/LSRRB_Upgrade_Procedures.md

     # rm -rf /opt/hpe/minnow

 # Step 2: Prerequisite for LSRRB package installation
 Description: In LSRRB we added a mechanism to make sure that an accident rpm package installtion will not execute.
 If those prerequisites can not be satsified, LSRRB won't run.
-So here we need to satisfy the LSRRB prerequisites.
-These prequisite can be found in the new KickStart file.
+So here we need to satisfy the LSRRB prerequisites for upgrading to LSRRB.
+Those prequisites can be found in the latest KickStart file, so a fresh installation will have them.

-Generate a bash script (upgrade_lsrrb.sh) containing the following lines:
+Generate a bash script (e.g. upgrade_lsrrb.sh) containing the following lines:

     #!/bin/bash